 PropLogix is a title support team providing various services for title agents, agent-attorneys, real estate investors, and homebuyers and sellers.
 We recently started expanding our services to Title Commitments in the state of Florida.
 This service is perfect for underwriters and independent title agencies looking to scale their business in the region.
-If you’re interested in learning more, be sure to sign up here.
+If you’re interested in learning more, be sure to visit this page.

 We currently have hundreds of professional surveyors in our national network to help you coordinate a land survey wherever you do business.
 Our team is here to help you find a high-quality surveyor with competitive pricing and deliver the survey as quickly as possible.